 FDEP has the primary role of regulating public water systems in Florida, under Chapter 403, Part IV, F.S., and by delegation of the federal program from the EPA.
 The section entitled Overview of Ground Water Protection Programs in Chapter 11 describes FDEP’s ongoing efforts to protect drinking water supplies.

-A public water system is one that provides water to 25 or more people for at least 60 days each year or serves 15 or more service connections.
+A public water system (PWS) is one that provides water to 25 or more people for at least 60 days each year or serves 15 or more service connections.
 These public water systems may be publicly or privately owned and operated.
+There are more than 5,500 PWSs in Florida serving over 19 million residents.
+Community water systems regularly test for over 80 contaminants, including bacteria, metals, organic and synthetic chemicals, and radiological parameters.
+Florida’s compliance rate is one of the nation’s highest and ranges from 91 to 96 percent annually.
+The contaminants of greatest occurrence and concern are total coliform bacteria and the disinfection byproducts of trihalomethane and haloacetic acid.
+Systems that do have a violation of standards must inform the public and take corrective action to fix the problem, install additional treatment or modify their operations.
 Additional information is available on the FDEP Drinking Water Program website.

 The Florida Department of Health (FDOH) and the county health departments regulate very small water systems that provide water for public consumption, but that do not fall under the definition of public water systems.
 Additional information is available on the FDOH Bureau of Water Programs website.
 The water management districts regulate the construction of water wells, both public and private, and the quantities of water that may be extracted.
 The use of drinking water from private wells is not regulated, but FDEP and FDOH have a program to monitor water quality from private wells in areas where ground water contamination is suspected and to assist well owners with water treatment or alternative drinking water sources.